ihari04/Analysis-of-bankruptacy-data/README.md

 the dependant variable is binary response of 0 and 1.
 Because this is classification problem, logistic regression and CART are used

-Methodology:
+Methodology:</br>
-1. Logisitc model is fit on the data by AIC step wise selection
+1. Logisitc model is fit on the data by AIC step wise selection</br>
-2. p -cut off of 1/16 is determined using search grid technique over various cut offs
+2. p -cut off of 1/16 is determined using search grid technique over various cut offs </br>
-3. Cross validation is done on the logistic model to understand it's out of sample performance
+3. Cross validation is done on the logistic model to understand it's out of sample performance</br>
-4. Regression tree also fit on the data
+4. Regression tree also fit on the data</br>
-5. The performance of Logit and CART are measured on the basis of misclassification rate
+5. The performance of Logit and CART are measured on the basis of misclassification rate</br>

 Major results: